Protecting your privacy

 our referral partners;

 mortgage insurers and title insurers;

 other comparison sites, mortgage brokers, or providers of investment finance, or credit (where legal for us to do so);

 the police or other relevant authorities or enforcement bodies;

 government and regulatory authorities or organisations (such as our External Dispute Resolution Scheme or ASIC, as required or authorised by law); and/or

-your internet service providers or network administrator (for example, if we have reason to suspect you have committed a breach of our terms and conditions or have otherwise been engaged in any unlawful activity and we reasonably believe such disclosure is necessary).
+internet service providers or network administrators (for example, if we have reason to suspect you have committed a breach of our terms and conditions or have otherwise been engaged in any unlawful activity and we reasonably believe such disclosure is necessary).